 Implement technology to drive the room turnover process.

 Continue to improve the partnership between nursing and support

 Use metrics to improve room turnover as time goes on.

 Celebrate because you now have 100 percent nurse-ready patient rooms!

 In this article, I will cover these steps in more detail, and the results you might see from implementing nurse-ready rooms based on actual results from a case study.

 The Goal: Nurse-Ready Patient Rooms

-It was 2015, and I was the director of operations planning at University of California-San Francisco (UCSF) Health.
-We were building a new children’s hospital, and I was working closely with Kim Scurr, RN, and vice president of operations at UCSF Benioff Children’s Hospital.
+It was 2015, and I was the director of operations planning at a Top 10-rated Academic Medical Center.
+We were building a new children’s hospital, and I was working closely with my manager, a nurse executive and the VP of operations.

 Her mission in the project was to ensure no bad habits from existing facilities were transferred to the new facility, such as patient rooms that were constantly unprepared for nurses.

-Inspired by hospitals like Northwestern Medicine Central DuPage and Kaiser Permanente, we laid out the following objectives to create nurse-ready rooms in the new UCSF Health facility:
+Inspired by hospitals like Northwestern Medicine Central DuPage and Kaiser Permanente, we laid out the following objectives to create nurse-ready rooms in our new facility: